devopsacademyau/academy/classes/03class/docker/README.md

 A Docker registry is often used as a tool in the middle of the CI/CD process, since the Docker image created during the CI pipeline needs to be stored somewhere so it can be used during the CD pipeline.
 More related to this in class #6.

 ## Dockerfile
-A Dockerfile is a set of instruction(like a recipe) to create a new Docker image.
-Those instructions will be used to install the application pre-requisites as well as inlcude all the application related files into the image that is being created.
+A Dockerfile is a set of instructions(like a recipe) to create a new Docker image.
+These instructions are used to install into the image the application pre-requisites as well as include all the application related files.

-A Dockerfile is always based on an existen image and the instructions included in the Docker file goes over that base image.
+A Dockerfile is always based on an existing image and the instructions included in the Dockerfile go on top of that base image.
 Example of Dockerfile:
 ```
 FROM golang:1.14rc1-buster